Dict-BERT: Enhancing Language Model Pre-training with Dictionary

 Most existing work uses the final hidden state of the first token (i.e., the [CLS] token) as the sequence representation~\citep{devlin2019bert,liu2019roberta,yang2019xlnet}.
 For a sequence classification task, a multi-layer perception network function $f_{H}$ takes the output of $f_{LM}$ as input and generates the prediction as $f_H({h}_{\text{CLS}})$.
 Notably, when fine-tuning a language model on downstream tasks, there could be many rare/unseen words in the dataset.
-Therefore, in the fine-tuning stage, when encountering a rare word in the input text, we append its definition to the end of input text, just like what we did in pre-training.
+So, in the fine-tuning stage, when encountering a rare word in the input text, we append its definition to the end of input text, just like what we did in pre-training.

 However, the appended dictionary definitions may change the meaning of the original sentence since the [CLS] token attend information from both input text and dictionary description.
-As pointed in \cite{liu2020k} and \cite{xu2021does}, too much knowledge incorporation may divert the sentence from its original meaning by introducing a lot of noise.
+As pointed in \citet{liu2020k} and \citet{xu2021does}, too much knowledge incorporation may divert the sentence from its original meaning by introducing a lot of noise.
 This is more likely to happen if there are multiple rare words in the input text.
 To address this issue, we adopt the visibility matrix \citep{liu2020k} to limit the impact of definitions on the original text.
 In BERT, an attention mask matrix is added with the self-attention weights before $\mathrm{softmax}$.
-If token $j$ is not supposed to be visible to token $i$, we add an -$\infty$ value in attention matrix ($i$, $j$).
+If token $j$ is not supposed to be visible to token $i$, we add a -$\infty$ value in the attention matrix ($i$, $j$).

-As shown in Figure \ref{fig:kvattn}, we modify the attention mask matrix such that a token $i$ can attend to another token $j$ only if: (1) both tokens belong to the input text sequence, or (2) both tokens belong to the definition of the same rare word, or (3) $i$ is a rare word in the input text and $j$ is from its definition.
+As shown in Figure \ref{fig:kvattn}, we modify the attention mask matrix such that a token $i$ can attend to another token $j$ only if: (1) both tokens belong to the input text sequence, or (2) both tokens belong to the definition of the same rare word, or (3) $i$ is a rare word in the input text sequence and $j$ is from its definition in the dictionary.